Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/software_setup.md

 **Install the [GMEdit Beta](https://yellowafterlife.itch.io/gmedit)**, the default code editor for Rivals.  \
 Make sure to get the beta version for Rivals dialect compatibility.

+GMEdit can simply be unzipped and run, so unzip it somewhere easy to find, or make a shortcut.

 ::: note

 Other editors *can* be used (and VSCode has some Rivals support) but will lack features for Rivals and Rivals'